-20th Offense - Suspension
+20th Offense - In School Suspension; Parent Conference

-21st Offense - Documented Parent Contact to discuss risk of Expulsion on next violation
+21st Offense - Parent conference to discuss the pending risk of Expulsion on the next offense

-22nd Offense - Suspension (Recommendation for Expulsion, see p.
-6/item C and p.7/item 14)
+22nd Offense - In School Suspension resulting in Recommendation for Expulsion for Multiple Suspensions- see page 6 item C and page7 item 14

 Principals select 4 designated days each nine weeks to offer as jeans days or designated dress days for all students.
 In addition, principals are allowed to award additional days for various reasons to include but not limited to: participation in charitable donations, rewards for various reasons, incentives to encourage good academics and behaviors; celebration of special events on campus, etc. Jeans must be of the same style and design as defined by the standardized dress code for slacks.

 The board has the right to modify or change any of the above said policy.